LIFX/lifx-gem/README.md

 This gem is in an early beta state.
 Expect breaking API changes.

+## Hello private beta testers!

+Welcome to the private beta.
+I'd love some feedback on all aspects of using this gem.
+API, documentation, examples, bugs, etc etc. Please file an issue or hit me (@chendo) up on Twitter/IRC.

+## Requirements

+* Ruby 2.1.1
+* Bundler

 ## Installation

 Add this line to your application's Gemfile: